 6.1.1.
 They resign by giving written notice to the Committee.

 6.1.2.
 They are removed by majority vote of the Society at a Society Meeting.

 6.1.4.
 They are absent from three (3) Committee Meetings without apology.

 6.2.
 If a person ceases to be a Committee Member, that person must within one month give to the Committee all Society documents and property.

 7. Nomination of Committee Members

 7.1.
-Nominations for members of the Committee shall be called for at least 28 days before an Annual General Meeting.
-Each candidate shall be proposed and seconded in writing by Members and the completed nomination delivered to the Secretary.
-Nominations shall close five (5) days before the Annual General Meeting.
+Nominations for members of the Committee shall be called for at least 35 days before an Society Meeting.
+Each candidate shall be proposed and seconded in writing, or by electronic means, by Members and the completed nomination delivered to the Secretary.
+Nominations shall close 21 days before the Society Meeting.
 All retiring members of the Committee shall be eligible for re-election.